orichardson/redire/README.md

 REDIRE
 ===========
-(Recognition Entails Discovery of Inference Rules, Ellen.
+(Recognition Entails Discovery of Inference Rules, Ellen.)

+Files of importance: everything in the *src/* folder is the java source, for generating feature vectors.
+The *out/* folder contains dumped feature vector files, in svm_light format.
+The *python/* folder contains the python code, which was used primarily for the machine learning, since scikit-learn is a lot better than the stanford classifier, and we needed faster matrix algebra to do non-negative matrix decomposition.

 Required JAR Files:
 ------------